 I was taught to make this braised capsicum dish by a boyfriend’s Neapolitan mother many years ago, and it’s still one of my favourites.
-Peperoni in padella simply means ‘peppers in the pan’ and the result is quite different to roasting a capsicum in the oven as the juices blend with the oil and garlic during the slow cooking to make a delicious sauce.
-Unlike roasting, the skin remains on the strips of capsicum.
-When you plate the dish discard any that have slipped off, the remainder can be eaten or peeled off by each diner.
-Use red or yellow capsicums, or a mixture, for peperoni in padella, but not green ones as they’re unripe and have astringent herbal notes rather than sweet ripe capsicum flavour.
+Peperoni in padella simply means ‘peppers in the pan’ and the result is quite different to roasting a capsicum in the oven.
+The capsicum juices blend with the oil and garlic during the slow cooking to make a delicious sauce that’s a big part of this dish’s appeal.
+The skin remains on the strips of capsicum, so when you plate them discard any that have slipped off, the remainder can be eaten or peeled off by each diner.
+Use red or yellow capsicums, or a mixture, but not unripe green ones as they have astringent herbal notes rather than sweet ripe capsicum flavour.
+Keeping it southern Italian, I like a glass of crisp white wine made from the Sicilian grape inzolia with these peperoni in padella.
+Tempus Two in the Hunter Valley makes a cracker called Copper Ansonica, ansonica being the Tuscan name for inzolia.

 Serves 4 or more as part of an antipasti misti